-Importantly, the draft legislation fails to include the number of TARs that must be included in the annual reports to be published by the Minister.
-It is important that this number be included to provide a transparent picture of the requests/notices made.
-In addition to the number of TARs made, the Associations request that a split be provided showing how many TARs have been 'complied with' and how many have been 'escalated' to a TAN or TCP and what the reasons were that a DCP gave for not voluntarily providing the assistance.
+We note that the revised draft legislation now includes a requirement to include the number of TARs in the annual reports to be published by the Minister.
+However, the legislation still fails to include a requirement to provide figures showing how many TARs have been 'complied with' and how many have been 'escalated' to a TAN or TCP and what the reasons were that a DCP gave for not voluntarily providing the assistance.
 Including this information will allow scrutiny of (and potentially subsequent inquiry into) the practical application of the legislation.